-Darby et al. (2004) and Hamilton et al. (2009) reported that Strawberry Creek, Great Basin National Park (GRBA), Nevada received rotenone treatment, which was applied at 250 ppb rotenone for 1 hour and then 100 ppb rotenone for 7 hours, which is 2 to 5 times the current limit of 50 ppb rotenone.
+Darby et al. (2004) and Hamilton et al. (2009) reported that Strawberry Creek, Great Basin National Park (GRBA), Nevada received rotenone treatment, which was applied at 250 ppb rotenone for 1 hour (currently 5 times the current limit for normal tolerance species of 50 ppb rotenone; Zoecon 2015) and then 100 ppb rotenone for 7 hours (2 times the current limit for normal tolerance species of 50 ppb rotenone).
 Following treatment, the following results were reported.